 I’m sharing with you the best strategies to boost your metabolism.
-With certain foods and lifestyle habits, you can manage your weight, stabilize it, or lose weight depending on your goals.
-And, of course, improve your overall health.
+With certain foods and lifestyle habits, you can manage your weight—stabilize it or lose weight depending on your goals.
+And of course, improve your overall health.

 1. Stay well hydrated: water, teas, and coffee

-Besides being essential for the body, water participates in the activation of metabolism.
-Drinking enough water has a short but non-negligible effect.
-About 2L of water per day is recommended, varying according to your weight (and your metabolism, of course!).
+Besides being essential for the body, water contributes to the activation of metabolism.
+Drinking enough water has a brief but meaningful effect.
+About 2 L of water per day is recommended, varying according to your weight (and your metabolism, too!).

 I particularly recommend green tea, rich in catechins and theine, matcha or oolong.